GomMold/GomMold_ML/README.md

 ## Model Weights

 The trained YOLOv8 model is not stored directly in the repository because the `.pt` file exceeds GitHub’s size limit.
-Instead, you can download the final trained model from the release page:
+Instead, you can download the original trained weights from the release page:

 🔗 **Download Model (`new_best3.pt`):**
 https://github.com/GomMold/GomMold_ML/releases/download/v1.0/new_best3.pt

-Or you can download the .onnx file here :
+Or download the optimized for deployment model here:

 🔗 **Download Model (`best.onnx`):**
 https://firebasestorage.googleapis.com/v0/b/gommold-c6654.firebasestorage.app/o/models%2Fbest.onnx?alt=media&token=75667b68-4ed6-480a-895e-e9502ad5a95a